locus84/Locus-Bundle-System/README.md

 ![FindActiveSetting](https://user-images.githubusercontent.com/6591432/73616927-a5c04c00-465c-11ea-9689-3b8e5cdd4970.png)\
 ![ActiveSetting](https://user-images.githubusercontent.com/6591432/73616924-a527b580-465c-11ea-8cff-a4bfa60faf0a.png)\
-Multiple AssetbundleSettings are supported.\
+Multiple AssetBundleSettings are supported.\
-You can set one of them as your active AssetbundleBuildSetting(Saved in EditorPref).\
+You can set one of them as your active AssetBundleBuildSetting(Saved in EditorPref).\
-You can find active AssetbundleBuildSetting in menu.
+You can find active AssetBundleBuildSetting in menu.

 **Auto Optimize Your Bundles**